-Appeals should be made within 21 days of the decision and should be directed to the Academic Registrar, via casework@newcastle.ac.uk.
+Appeals should be made within 21 days of receipt of the Statement of Reason Letter providing reasons for the panel's decision and should be directed to the Academic Registrar, via casework@newcastle.ac.uk.
 Students should clearly state their grounds for appeal and should provide any relevant supporting documentation.
 If deemed eligible for review, a member of the Academic Appeals Panel (or a senior academic with comparable experience to an Appeal Adjudicator) will be appointed.